Always Safe, Always Prepared (ASAP)

-- Safety Tips - The police officer shows different scenarios through the use of posters and has the children help to problem solve how they would deal with the issues, to include staying with a buddy, pedestrian safety, bicycle safety, what to do if someone calls on the phone, how to answer the door, etc.
+- Safety Tips - The police officer shows different scenarios through the use of posters and has the children help to problem solve how they would deal with the issues, including staying with a buddy, pedestrian safety, bicycle safety, what to do if someone calls on the phone, how to answer the door, etc.

 - How to Say No - This course takes the child through several ways to say no to bad choices and discusses the good and bad consequences of the choice that may be made.

 - The Difference Between Drugs and Medicines - This course teaches the child that some drugs are designed to help you, but only if taken properly.
-This touches on some of the bad drugs, but the main focus is to identify that not all medicines do the same thing and that just because 1 person takes a medicine for something, that doesn't mean that the child should also take the same medicine.
+This touches on some of the bad drugs, but the main focus is to identify that not all medicines do the same thing and that just because one person takes a medicine for something, that doesn't mean that the child should also take the same medicine.

-- Dealing with Peer Pressure - What is a peer, how do they pressure you, and how do you make good choices.
+- Dealing with Peer Pressure - What is a peer, how do they pressure you, and how do you make good choices?